Star Control II: "Greatest design" lists

 Star Control II is also recognized for its excellence in several creative areas, including writing, design, and music.
-In 1996, Computer Gaming World ranked Star Control II among their top 15 most rewarding game endings, proclaiming that the game "entertains right down to the end, with the some of the funniest credits since Monty Python's Holy Grail".
+In 1996, Computer Gaming World ranked Star Control II among their top 15 most rewarding game endings, proclaiming that the game "entertains right down to the end, with the some[sic] of the funniest credits since Monty Python's Holy Grail".
 The game's ending was similarly ranked as the third greatest of all time according to GameSpot's editors, with their readers ranking it the sixth greatest ending.
 Moreover, GameSpot twice acclaimed the Ur-Quan among their top ten game villains, mentioning them at the top of one 1999 list as "one of the very best villains.
 Even now, we are hard-pressed to find a race of adversaries as complex and three-dimensional as the Ur-Quan."
 The A.V.
-Club also included the Ur-Quan in their 2021 list of best aliens in pop culture, describing them as "tremendous sci-fi villains, importing heady old-school concepts into Star Control’s relentlessly fun space-based action".
+Club also included the Ur-Quan in their 2021 list of best aliens in pop culture, describing them as "tremendous sci-fi villains, importing heady old-school concepts into Star Controls relentlessly fun space-based action".

 The world design of Star Control II is also celebrated, with Paste magazine giving it top ranking on their list of "games that capture the infinite potential of space".
 GameSpot ranked the Star Control II universe among their top ten game worlds, whereas GameRant listed Star Control II as the third largest open world map, also noting it as "perhaps the most underrated game of all time".

 The game's music is remembered as the 37th greatest game soundtrack by the music magazine FACT, describing it as "a lost 80s treasure trove of unreleased techno, synth pop and Italo".
 The music of Star Control II was similarly listed as the second greatest game soundtrack according to GameSpot's editors, which was echoed once again by their readers.